KingConverter/KingConverter/README.md

 Let's face it.
 We've always been at a point in life where we needed it to convert one format to another.
 Maybe an online application only accepted `.jpeg` image format, and you had a `.webp` file.

-For us techies, it might not seem like a big deal.
+For developers, it might not seem like a big deal.
 Maybe it's just a google search away for the required commandline options for ffmpeg.
 But when you switch to Windows, disaster strikes again.
 There's no good universal, open-source, GUI file converter that you can use.
 And you certainly don't want to upload your precious data to some random converter site.

 That's why we decided to make a cross-platform electron app that serves as a beautiful GUI frontend to the ffmpeg and sharp libraries.